 Dating is not what it used to be

 Before Covid-19, people were allowed to go out and meet whomever they pleased.
 But since the lockdown things changed drastically.
 Since there are new rules, it means that not only dating but also people’s social habits went through a big change.
 Spending time on dating apps and websites became the only way to meet people without actually being able to see them.
 For some, that was probably a welcome change, while others felt suffocated by lockdown and strict rules that mandated social distancing.
 New, budding relationships that had potential fell apart before they even began because people were physically apart without any chance of seeing each other.
 That said, the reasons why she’s left you on read are not necessarily the ones that used to be before everything changed.
 Keep that in mind.

 Being forced to self-isolate brought some issues to the surface

-When there’s nowhere to go to after a heated argument, everything seems worse and more hopeless.
+When there’s nowhere to go after a heated argument, everything seems worse and more hopeless.
 In many countries, lockdown made couples drift apart rather than unite, which is why divorce rates went through the roof.
 In Australia, 42% of couples reported negative changes in their relationships, while 55% said that their living arrangements presented a challenge for their happiness and well-being.
 Therefore, if you and your spouse feel like it’s time to let it go, it’s important to find a divorce family lawyer in Brisbane that can provide you with legal assistance during such a difficult period.
-Remember that divorce isn’t a failure of a marriage: it is simply two people who decided to part ways in an amicable and respectful manner.
+Remember that divorce isn’t a failure of a marriage: it is simply two people who decided to part ways amicably and respectfully.

 Parenthood changed as well